 - A copy of the completed CIP Referral Form must be made available to the employee.

-- Upon receipt and examination of the Occupational Heath Referral form and the consultants medical report, the OHS will advise the employer by way of a report if, in their opinion, the employee is medically fit/unfit to return to his/her current duties or modified duties and whether he/she fullfils the medical criteria for award of CIP.
+- Upon receipt and examination of the Occupational Heath Referral form and the consultants medical report, the OHS will advise the employer by way of a report if, in their opinion, the employee is medically fit/unfit to return to his/her current duties or modified duties and whether he/she fulfils the medical criteria for award of CIP.

-For full details on CIP protocol please refer to circular letter 0054/2019 - Sick leave Scheme - Chapter1 -pages 29-33
+For full details on CIP protocol please refer to Circular Letter 0054/2019 - Sick leave Scheme - Chapter 1 - pages 29-33.

-Details of the Medical Criteria for the award of CIP are as follows;
+Details of the Medical Criteria for the award of CIP are as follows

 - Acute life threatening physical illness